Children's care system putting vulnerable teens at risk - report

 Teenagers taken into care in England to safeguard them from exploitation are being put at more serious risk in the care system itself, a report warns.

-The Commission on Young Lives report said children were moved from their local areas to live in unregulated accommodation targeted by criminals.
+The Commission on Young Lives report says children are moved from their local areas to live in unregulated accommodation targeted by criminals.

-It said the system was "unfit for purpose" and was letting down the rising number of over 16s in care.
+It says the system is "unfit for purpose" and is letting down the rising number of over 16s in care.

-Ministers said they were "urgently reforming the system".
+Ministers say they are "urgently reforming the system".

-The review - chaired by former children's commissioner for England Anne Longfield - described the experience of exploited teenagers as "bleak" and the protections in place to support them as "infuriatingly inadequate".
+The review - chaired by former children's commissioner for England Anne Longfield - describes the experience of exploited teenagers as "bleak" and the protections in place to support them as "infuriatingly inadequate".

 It paints a picture of a shortage of suitable residential places, a failure to identify those at risk of exploitation, and cuts to funding for early intervention programmes.